-The largest wine-growing community in Austria by area of vineyards is the centre of the Lower Austrian wine-growing region of Kamptal and lies about 10 kilometres north-east of Krems.
-It includes the municipalities of Gobelsburg, Haindorf, Oberreith, Schiltern, See, Unterreith and Zöbing.
-Langenlois was first documented in 1082 as "Liubisa" (the lovely).
-Around 1100, 40 citizens were granted special rights and in 1519 Emperor Maximilian I (1459-1519) awarded the town the coat of arms of the market.
+Austria's largest wine-growing municipality by vineyard area is the centre of Lower Austria's Kamptal wine-growing region and lies about 10 kilometres northeast of Krems.
+It includes the communities of Gobelsburg, Haindorf, Oberreith, Schiltern, See, Unterreith and Zöbing.
+Langenlois was first mentioned in a document in 1082 as "Liubisa" (the lovely one).
+Around 1100, 40 citizens were granted special rights and in 1519 Emperor Maximilian I (1459-1519) granted the town the market coat of arms.
 Langenlois wines have been famous for many centuries.
-They were delivered to the court table of Emperor Charles VI (1685-1740) and served at the birth of his daughter Maria Theresa (1717-1780) (which, by the way, also took place during the visits to Austria of US President Ronald Reagan and Pope John-Paul II).
-Charles VI also confirmed the special rights of the "Forty-somethings", an association of Langenlois arable and wine farmers, which still exists today and is dedicated to the promotion of viticulture and culture.
-In 1990 the Ursin House was opened, a marketing and information centre about wine, tourism and culture plus a vinotheque with a tasting room.
+They were delivered to the court table of Emperor Charles VI (1685-1740) and served at the birth of his daughter Maria Theresa (1717-1780) (which, incidentally, also took place during the visits to Austria of US President Ronald Reagan and Pope John-Paul II).
+Charles VI also confirmed the special rights of the "Vierzigerschaft", an association of Langenlois arable farmers and winegrowers dedicated to promoting viticulture and culture, which still exists today.
+In 1990, the Ursin Haus was opened, a marketing and information centre about wine, tourism and culture plus a vinotheque with a tasting room.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick